konveyor/kai/docs/contrib/dev_environment.md

 > If you want to run Kai against an LLM you will likely need to configure a LLM
 > API key to access your service (unless running against a local model).
 >
-> We do provide a means of running Kai against previously cached data from a few
+> We provide a means of running Kai against previously cached data from a few
 > models to aid demo flows.
 This allows you to run through the steps of using
-> Kai without requiring access to a LLM.
+> Kai without requiring access to an LLM.
 We call this **demo mode**.
 >
 > If you do not provide LLM API access then demo mode will **only** be able to
 > replay previous cached responses.

 ## Building and using the Binaries

-First, clone the repo and ensure you have the virtual environment setup
+First, clone the repo and ensure you have the virtual environment set up.

 ```sh
 git clone https://github.com/konveyor-ecosystem/kai.git